rquast/jdeskew/README.md

 I wrote this with at the time for use with ImageIO, but it would probably be helpful if there were some abstraction for this.

-It is released under the Code Project Open License: http://www.codeproject.com/info/cpol10.aspx
+It is released under the Apache License 2.0.